 - Tag: issue (or issuewild if connecting a subdomain)

 - CA issuer: letsencrypt.org

 If your system doesn't support CAA records, Squarespace's system needs to receive a "NOERROR" response for CAA and unknown query types.
 Would you confirm that your system returns this response for those two query types?

 Before you begin

-- Create a sender profile.
-You can’t verify a domain until you’ve first linked it to a sender profile.
+- Create sender details.
+You can’t verify a domain until you’ve first linked it to your sender details.

 - Find your verification records.
 Since your domain provider can’t access your Squarespace account, we recommend taking a screenshot of the records shown in the Update DNS Settings panel of Email Campaigns and attaching it to your message.
 Alternatively, you can copy and paste the three unique values from the Data column into the example message below, but ensure you keep track of the row each record belongs to.